zebrafactory/zebrachain/README.md

 * Entropy accumulation throughout the lifetime of a ZebraChain.
 At each signature, a new call to `getrandom()` is made.
 This new entropy is securely mixed with the current seed (using a keyed hash), and the result is the next seed.
-What to rotate your keys?
+Want to rotate your keys?
 Just make a new signature.

 * Quantum safe.
 ZebraChain uses the recently standardized [FIPS 204 ML-DSA](https://csrc.nist.gov/pubs/fips/204/final) quantum secure algorithm in a hybrid